-An Intern-Only Meeting with an outside psychologist (and former intern), Dr. Yael Belinkie, is held each Thursday from 3:00-4:00 the Conference Room at 3317 Rochambeau Avenue.
-This meeting is designed to offer the interns from all three tracks a time and place to support one another, seek guidance from the group leader, and process any challenging issues that arise during the internship year.
+An Intern-Only Meeting with an outside psychologist (and former intern), Dr. Adella Nikitiades, is held each Thursday from 3:00-4:00 the Conference Room at 3317 Rochambeau Avenue (more recently via Zoom).
+This meeting is designed to offer the interns from all four tracks a time and place to support one another, seek guidance from the group leader, and process any challenging issues that arise during the internship year.